 The repair service is available 24-hours a day, 365 days of the year.
-A team of operatives work an 8:00 to 16:00 shift pattern Monday to Thursday and 8:00 to 15:30 on a Friday.
-Emergencies that are reported during the day will be attended within a 24-hour period.
-Emergencies that are reported after 16:00 Monday to Thursday or after 15:30 on a Friday are passed to the emergency call out team.
-The call out team then work between 16:00 and 08:00 each day and from 15:30 on Friday until 8:00 on Monday.
-When booking an appointment, you will be given the option of the following time slots (depending on availability)
+A team of operatives work an 8am to 4pm shift pattern Monday to Thursday and 8am to 3:30pm on a Friday.
+Emergencies that are reported after 4pm Monday to Thursday or after 3:30pm on a Friday are passed to the emergency call out team.
+The call out team then work between 4pm and 8am each day and from 3:30pm on Friday until 8am on Monday.